compeople/kotlin-multiplatform-sample/ReadMe.md

 This is an example project to test the possibilities of the Kotlin multiplatform technology.
 It takes a name, birthday and gender and calculate a random monthly insurance cost.
 It targets android, iOS and web.

 ##### Demo Web  (written with kotlin/JS and kotlin-react)
+Feel free to try it yourself https://compeople.github.io/kotlin-multiplatform-sample/ \
 ![webDemo](art/webAppGifLow.gif)

 ##### Demo android (written completely in kotlin)